10 Life Lessons for Little Ones: An Introduction to Polish Cartoon Characters

 Piotrek and his little dog don't run away from problems.
 The little boy owns an Enchanted Pencil which brings things to life.
 Having an otherworldly tool makes overcoming troubles a piece of cake, but the one being creative here is the boy not the pencil.

 Morality from the get-go.
-Miś Uszatek / Teddy Floppy-Ear's adult like behaviour almost seems like a caricature.
-He is saving money to buy presents for his friends and when one of his friends claims to have lost his money, he takes a piece of paper and approaches the task through calculation.
-Once they conclude that the Pig didn't lose his money but spent it Floppy-Ear concludes that "he won't waste his money like Pig did".
+Miś Uszatek's (Teddy Floppy-Ear) adult-like behaviour almost seems like a caricature.
+He saves money to buy presents for his friends, and when one of his friends claims to have lost his money, he takes a piece of paper and approaches the problem with simple math.
+Once they conclude that the Pig didn't lose his money but spent it, Floppy-Ear concludes that 'he won't waste his money like Pig did'.

-Koziołek Matołek / Goofy Billy-Goat may not be the brightest of anthropomorphised animals but no matter how many times he trips over his own tail, he doesn't waver in pursuing his goal – to find the city of Pacanów, where he believes he can get goat shoes.
+Koziołek Matołek (Goofy Billy-Goat) may not be the brightest of anthropomorphised animals but no matter how many times he trips over his own tail, he doesn't waver in pursuing his goal – to find the city of Pacanów, where he believes he can get his own goat shoes.

-Maurycy and Hawranek, the Heckle and Jeckle of Polish cartoons struggle with a dark sorcerer named Plimplan, but unlike the talking magpies, they are well behaved and try to contribute to the well-being of all the inhabitants of the forest.
+Maurycy and Hawranek, the Heckle and Jeckle of Polish cartoons, struggle with a dark sorcerer named Plimplan.
+However, unlike the talking magpies, they are well behaved and try to contribute to the well-being of all the inhabitants of the forest.

-Jacek and Agatka are the oldest characters on Polish television (1962).
+Jacek and Agatka are the oldest cartoon characters on Polish television (1962).
 The brother and sister discuss every detail of what goes on in their neighbourhood and tuck each other into bed.
-Their long dialogues and monologues wouldn't catch the attention of today's action crazed youth but at that time there wasn't much to compete against.
-They conquered every kids attention and perhaps influenced their thinking?
+Their long dialogues and monologues wouldn't catch the attention of today's action crazed youth but at that time there wasn't much else to choose from.
+They caught every kids attention and perhaps influenced the way they think?

 Colargol, the fuzzy furred bear is often the cause of worry because of his head-in-the-clouds attitude.
 He is always late for class and gets bad grades.
 But he has a dream - becoming a singer.
 Though he has an awful voice, on one of his journeys he proves that dreams can come true and starts singing beautifully.

-Author: Mai Jones 28.01.2014.
-Sources: inspired by articles by Bartosz Staszczyszyn, Mikolaj Glinski, Muzeum Dobranocek, Polish forums
+Sources: inspired by articles by Bartosz Staszczyszyn & Mikołaj Gliński; Muzeum Dobranocek; Polish forums